+I am extremely proud of our introduction of the Animoog into the iOS world and its success and continued relevance as a real instrument.
+That was a big step for us and opened up the possibility of criticism (a digital synth from Moog?), but the reaction was quite the opposite and that to me defines success.
 But I would also view the Moog Guitar and the Multipedal (MP201) as “successes”, though you might not come to the same conclusion from a business point of view.
 As a designer of instruments, success is defined by taking risks, creating something compelling that we are proud of and that facilitates the creation of new forms of expression.

-Is there anything you can tell me about what’s on Moog’s radar in terms of products, events or partnerships for the future?
+– Is there anything you can tell me about what’s on Moog’s radar in terms of products, events or partnerships for the future?

 Let me just say that we are truly humbled to be part of this industry and to work side by side with such incredible talent and genius.
 It never ceases to amaze me that it seems that we are just touching the tip of the iceberg when it comes to the possibilities for new forms of musical expression.